 How to Potty Train a Dog at Night

-, but what about his elimination?
-Well, while most people will have a potty area in the house, other people prefer to let their dogs out for potty breaks.
-Well, this is usually the easiest method to potty train a dog, even at night.
-The good thing is that you can be able to monitor your dog and determine the intervals in which he might need to eliminate.
+But what about his elimination?
+While most people will have a potty area in the house, others prefer to let their dogs out for potty breaks.
+This is usually the easiest method to potty train a dog, even at night.
+The good thing is that you can monitor your dog and determine the intervals he might need to eliminate.

-Having this in mind, you can always take your dog out to potty based on their feeding schedule.
+Remember, you can always take your dog to the potty based on their feeding schedule.
 What about at night?
-Having a dog pee or poop outside good but is fun but you might experience a few rough nights.
-Well, this is especially for new puppies.
+Having a dog pee or poop outside is excellent but fun, but you might experience a few rough nights.
+Well, this is mainly for new puppies.

 Potty training a new puppy at night

 Potty training a new puppy will not be easy, but it will be necessary.
 Furthermore, you will never have to deal with house soiling ever again in your life.
 However, given that you are both new to each other on the first day, the relationship might not be as smooth as you would prefer.
 Most puppies will experience fear and anxiety on the first night.